-But trees are also used in many different ways too.
+But trees are also used in many different ways.
 Some people use them for shade, to bring colour and wildlife into the gardens.
-Other people use them for building homes, creating furniture or harvesting as firewood.
+Other people use them for building homes, creating furniture, or harvesting firewood.

 Growing your own Trees for Shelter

 There are many different kinds of trees available, all serving many different purposes.
-You can choose between evergreens, deciduous, conifers and broadleaf trees, Evergreen trees are hardy and will retain colour and foilage over the Winter months.
+You can choose between evergreens, deciduous, conifers, and broadleaf trees, Evergreen trees are hardy and will retain colour and foliage over the Winter months.
 Deciduous trees lose their leaves in Autumn, with new growth appearing in Spring.
 Coniferous trees produce cones instead of flowers and broadleaf trees have larger leaves.

 Trees for Shelter

-Many Irish homes and garden need trees to plant trees to provide shelter from the weather and the elements.
-Here’s put top 4 picks for the Irish Climate:
+Many Irish homes and gardens need trees to plant trees to provide shelter from the weather and the elements.
+Here are put top 4 picks for the Irish Climate:

 - Silver birch

 Alder trees are native to Ireland and an excellent option for screening and shelterbelts.
 Their large leaves offer coverage in the Summer months, whilst their feathered and bushy nature offers coverage in the Winter months.
 They are nitrogen-fixing trees and will improve the quality of the soil in which they are planted.
 They are also water-loving and will thrive in wet marshy soils and along river banks.

 Deciduous trees with large green leaves, feathered formation,s and catkins in Spring months.